"If properly dried and trimmed, New York-style pizza could be used to make a box for Chicago-style pizza."Nick Offerman

 This is a simple focaccia with garlic oil, herbs, sea salt, chipotle powder, and smoked cherry tomatoes.
 Here is a video of a Focaccia di Recco, an unusual cheese stuffed version made in the Italian region of Liguria.

-This is a stuffed pizza made by rolling out a round crust, covering half of it with a thick layer of your favorite toppings, folding it over, wetting the edges to help them stick together, crimping them, poking a few holes on top for steam to escape, and then baking.
-Beware, you can really burn your tongue on one of these babies.
-Below is a fine example from the famous Mystic Pizza in Mystic, CT, (where they made the famous movie).
+These are stuffed pizzas.
+Calzones are made by rolling out a round crust, covering half of it with a thick layer of toppings, folding it over, wetting the edges to help them stick together, crimping them, poking a few holes on top for steam to escape, and then baking.
+They are usually served with sauce for dipping, even if there is sauce inside.
+Stromboli are made by rolling a rectangle of dough like a burrito.
+It is usually sliced to feed multiple mouths.
+Both usually get painted with egg to make them shiny.
+Panzerotti are usually deep fried.
+They are sometimes called calzoni fritti (fried calzones) or pizze fritte (fried pizza).
+Beware, you can really burn your tongue on these babies.
+Below is a fine example of a calzone from the famous Mystic Pizza in Mystic, CT, (where they made the movie).
 I like their calzones much more than their regular pizzas, by the way.

 A variation on the theme is the panzerotto, panzerotti, panzarotti.
 Occasionally found in Italy, they seem to be catching on in the US.
 In Italy they may be a sweeter dough, and in some pizzerias in the US they are deep fried calzones.
 Sometimes they are indistinguishable from calzones.
 Then there is the stromboli, another stuffed dough, sometimes rolled, usually filled with sausage, and often ricotta cheese.
 Confused yet?